 - Display status information about containers, such as their characteristics, location, and availability.

 - Improve information exchange between actors involved in supply chain management, such as trucking companies, shipping companies, distribution centers, and equipment leasing companies.

 - Transfer the container lease and the related documentation without bringing the container back to the depot or the terminal.

-- Assist the actors in supply chain management in their decision-making process about the usage of container assets, namely returns and exchanges.
+- Assist the actors in supply chain management in their decision-making process concerning the usage of container assets, namely returns, and exchanges.

-Therefore, a virtual container yard is a clearinghouse where detailed information is made available to the involved actors.
-Small and medium-sized firms are the most likely to use a virtual container yard as they generally have less logistical expertise and available resources to manage containerized assets.
-Large logistics firms and maritime shipping companies are less prone to use such a system since they already have substantial expertise and their own management systems.
-A strategy to involve all the actors in a platform where a market for the exchange of empties is emerging.
+Therefore, platforms are clearinghouses where detailed information is made available to the involved actors.
+Small and medium-sized firms are the most likely to use the platform as they generally have less logistical expertise and available resources to manage containerized assets.
+Large logistics firms and maritime shipping companies are less likely to use such a system since they already have substantial expertise and their own management systems.
+An emerging strategy to involve all the actors in a platform enabling a market for the exchange of empties.
 Thus, repositioning strategies are important in managing containerized assets, but effectiveness is difficult to achieve.

 - Boile, M., S. Theofanis, M. Golias and N. Mittal (2006) Empty Marine Container Management: Addressing Locally a Global Problem.
 TRB Annual Meeting, Washington, DC.
 Paper # 06-2147.

 - CPCS Transcom, InterPro Advisory, Prime Focus and Jean-Paul Rodrigue (2012) Guidebook for Assessing Evolving International Container Chassis Supply Models, Transportation Research Board, National Cooperative Freight Research Program, Report No. 20.